About the Journal of Applied Remote Sensing

 Authors should also read the journal policies prior to submission to ensure their manuscript meets the journal requirements.
 This page also provides information about submitting a proceedings manuscript to the journal.

 All authors are required to include a cover letter with their submission explaining the significance and novelty of the work, the problem that is being addressed, and why the manuscript belongs in this journal.
+This cover letter sample (.doc) can be used as a template.

 This journal typically allows only one round of major revision.
 Authors should carefully address all reviewer comments when submitting a revised manuscript.